Partial Pay

 - “Contra Payment”

-Note that it is very important that all payment terms are listed clearly and fully explained on every invoice to avoid customer confusion and to pass payment liability to the customer.
+NOTE: All payment terms are listed clearly and fully explained on every invoice to avoid customer confusion and to pass payment liability to the customer.

 Is a Partial Payment Considered Late?